Hoomee90/haiku-checker/README.md

 ## Setup/Installation Requirements

 * Clone repository
-* Using your favorite command line console, run `npm run build` (requires npm) in the top level directory
+* In a command line console, navigate to the top level of the directory and run the command `npm i` (requires npm)
+* Then after everything has installed, run `npm run build`
 * Navigate to the newly-generated scr directory and open index.html
 * Alternately, you can run `npm run start` and navigate to http://localhost:8080/ to serve the project live